Taxation of international executives

 Are there special residency considerations for short-term assignments?

-Special residency considerations for short-term assignments focus mainly on the assignee insuring that he does not become an Israeli resident.
+Special residency considerations for short-term assignments focus mainly on the assignee insuring that they do not become an Israeli resident.
 Residency in Israel is determined mainly by the center of vital interests test.
 Therefore, it is advised that special care be taken not to cross the threshold of the center of vital interests as an Israeli resident.

 Are there special payroll considerations for short-term assignments?